sfigg/commercialization-public/docset/customize/mdm/adding-admx-backed-policies.md

 </policyDefinitions>
 ```

+The ADMX file is then escaped and sent in SyncML format through the Policy CSP URI:
+`./Vendor/MSFT/Policy/ConfigOperations/ADMXInstall/{AppName}/{SettingType}/{FileUid or AdmxFileName}`.
+When the ADMX file is imported, the policy states for each new policy are the same as those in a regular MDM policy: Enabled, Disabled, or Not Configured.

+The following example shows an ADMX file in SyncML format:

 **Request Syncml**

-The ADMX file is escaped and sent in SyncML format through the Policy CSP.
-./Vendor/MSFT/Policy/ConfigOperations/ADMXInstall/{AppName}/{SettingType}/{FileUid or AdmxFileName}
-When the ADMX file is ingested, the policy states are the same as those in a regular MDM policy: Enabled, Disabled, or Not Configured.

-The following example shows an ADMX file in SyncML format:

 ```XML
 <SyncML xmlns="SYNCML:SYNCML1.2">
   <SyncBody>